 Our test for monotonicity is the natural one suggested by eyeballing Figure 6.
-After running flexible regressions of actions on beliefs, we calculate the standard error of the prediction (clustering by subject), which we use to calculate error bands for the estimated \hat{Q} .
-Eyeballing the figure, one can observe rejections of the null at the given level of significance.
-For instance, in the top left panel (game X80, player 1), we see that for beliefs just above 20, whereas monotonicity requires that Q should be above $\frac{1}{2}$, we observe that the estimated \hat{Q} is significantly below $\frac{1}{2}$.
-By increasing the size of the error bands, eventually all monotonicity violations disappear.
-If the size of the error band required to get rid of these violations is large, then monotonicity is rejected.
+After running flexible regressions of actions on beliefs, we calculate the standard error of the prediction (clustering by subject), which we use to calculate error bands for the estimated $\hat{Q}$ .
+From the figure, one can observe rejections of the null at the given level of significance.
+For instance, in the top left panel (game X80, player 1), we see that for beliefs just above 20, whereas monotonicity requires that Q should be above $\frac{1}{2}$ , we observe that the estimated $\hat{Q}$ is significantly below $\frac{1}{2}$ .
+Since it is the 90% error band that is plotted, inspection reveals that monotonicity is rejected with a p-value less than 0.1.
+Similarly, if the 95% error band still leads to a violation, then the p-value is less than 0.05.
+By considering error bands of increasing size, all violations will eventually disappear.
 Hence, we calculate the p-value as c, where the 100(1-c)% error band is the smallest which results in no violations.

-Figure 6 is drawn with 90% error bands so we can see visually inspect where there are monotonicity violations (with a significance of at least 10%), such as in the top-left panel.
-One weakness of the test is that it is sensitive to the regression specification, so we report the results (p-values) of the statistical tests in Table 7 for 5 different specifications (see table caption for details).
-The second panel of the table gives a reduced-form measure of the degree of monotonicity violations-the total area enclosed between \hat{Q} and the one-half line over beliefs that lead to (not necessarily significant) violations.
+One weakness of the test is that it is sensitive to the regression specification, so we report the results (p-values) of the statistical tests in Table 8 for 5 different specifications (see table caption for details).
+The second panel of the table gives a reduced-form measure of the degree of monotonicity violations-the total area enclosed between $\hat{Q}$ and the one-half line